Barrington, Illinois: Media

+The Barrington Courier-Review is a local newspaper.

 Barrington is included in the Chicago market and receives its media from Chicago network affiliates.
 The Chicago Tribune and Chicago Sun-Times also cover area news.
-In addition, the village's Community Relations board broadcasts all Village Board meetings, as well as community announcements, on a local government-access television (GATV) cable TV station.
+The village's Community Relations board broadcasts all Village Board meetings, as well as community announcements, on a local government-access television (GATV) cable TV station.